Ghazan: Purge of nobles

-Ghazan eased the troubles with the Golden Horde, but the Ögedeids and Chagataids in Central Asia continued to pose a serious threat to both the Ilkhanate and his overlord and ally to the Great Khan in China.
-When Ghazan was crowned, the Chagatayid Khan Duwa invaded Khorasan on 9 December 1295.
-Ghazan sent two of his relatives - Prince Sogai (son of Yoshmut) and Esen Temür (son of Qonqurtai) against the army of Chagatai Khanate but they deserted, believing this was Nawruz's plot to further deprive the nobility of their possessions.
-Nawruz informed Ghazan of this plot, subsequently executing them in 1296.
+Ghazan eased the troubles with the Golden Horde, but the House of Ögedei and Chagatais of Central Asia continued to pose a serious threat to both the Ilkhanate and his overlord and ally to the Great Khan in China.
+When Ghazan was crowned, the Chagatai khan Duwa invaded Khorasan on 9 December 1295.
+Ghazan sent two of his relatives, Prince Sogai (son of Yoshmut) and Esen Temür (son of Qonqurtai), against the army of Chagatai Khanate, but they deserted, believing this was Nawrūz's plot to further deprive the nobility of their possessions.
+Nawrū informed Ghazan of this plot, subsequently executing them in 1296.
 Another Borjigid prince, Arslan who was captured by Ghazan previously and pardoned, revolted in Bilasuvar.
 After a series of battles near Baylaqan he too was captured and executed, along with the rebellious emirs on 29 March.

 Following the purge of princes, Taghachar was thought to have been implicated in the rebellion of Prince Sogai and was declared a rebel.
 Taghachar strengthened himself in Tokat and resisted against Ghazan's commanders Harmanji, Baltu and Arap (son of Samagar).
 He was soon arrested by Baltu near Delice and was delivered to Ghazan in 1296.
 Shortly afterwards Ghazan reluctantly ordered the murder of Taghachar; he recognised that he had been a help and that he was not an imminent threat, and explained his decision by reference to a Chinese story about the execution of a commander who saved a future emperor by betraying a former one.
 His protege Sadr ul-Din Zanjani was revoked from the vizierate and arrested in March 1296, but pardoned thanks to the intervention of Buluqhan Khatun.

 The purges were followed by the executions of Chormaqan's grandson Baighut on 7 September 1296, Hazaraspid ruler Afrasiab I in October 1296, Baydu's vizier Jamal ud-Din Dastgerdani on 27 October 1296.